 - Soon I will add the technical cards for Neo Finance and Twino, where I've been investing for seven months now.
 This month, I added Twino to my monthly analysis.

 - I increased my positions in Mintos, Linked Finance, October, Bulkestate, Kuetzal, Crowdestor and Housers.

 - The best platforms in terms of XIRR are 1) real estate: Bricks & People (now operating through the SociosInversores.com platform) and Estateguru; 2) P2B: Envestio; and 3) P2P: Finbee, Grupeer and Swaper.

-- The best returns for the month were 1) real estate: CrowdEstate and Bulkestate; 2) P2B: Envestio; and 3) P2P: Finbee, Twino and Fast Invest.
+- The best monthly returns were 1) real estate: CrowdEstate and Bulkestate; 2) P2B: Envestio; and 3) P2P: Finbee, Twino and Fast Invest.

 - For Mintos, I present the combined yields (all currencies, taking into account the exchange rate), and for each currency separately (without applying the exchange rate).

 - To compare all platforms, check my Comparator.

 - The gray shading indicates inflated returns due to specific promotions, while the yellow shading shows that the returns are likely to be lower due to unpaid or delayed projects without a final decision.

 - Worrying situation in Housers, with a default and eight delayed projects.